yeti-platform/pyeti/README.md

 python test_observables.py
 ```

-**Note that most tests require a full running install of Yeti on localhost:5000**
+__Note that most tests require a full running install of Yeti on localhost:5000.__

 ## Use cases